MicrosoftDocs/visualstudio-docs/docs/install/changed-payloads.md

 ---
-title: "Payloads modified after a release"
+title: "When package payloads change after a release"
-description: "Learn how to determine if payloads were modified after a release when creating a layout." ms.date: 05/21/2019 ms.topic: conceptual
+description: "When creating a layout, learn how to determine if package payloads changed after a release has already shipped." ms.date: 05/22/2019 ms.topic: conceptual
 author: et13
 ms.author: tglee